open-cloud/open-cloud.github.io.old/3_operator.md

 ###Setting up virtual infrastructure using the EC2 Install Cloud

 The controller node architecture shown in Figure 1 runs each OpenStack service in its own VM, with all VMs connected by a private management (virtual) network.
 To easily bring up this virtual infrastructure we leverage an OpenStack cloud with its controller services running in Amazon EC2 - the "Install Cloud".
 The following instructions are for OpenCloud admins that have access to the Install Cloud.
-At a high level the steps are:

-0. Networking setup
-2. Add the server to the Install Cloud as a compute node
-3. Create the management virtual network and VMs

 #### Networking setup